microsoft/sqllinuxlabs/prelab/readme.md

         ![sqlopstudioversion.png](../Media/sqlopstudioversion.png)

-1. Install the lastest SQL Server Management Studio (SSMS) from <https://docs.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms>
+3. Install the latest SQL Server Management Studio (SSMS) from <https://docs.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms>
     - If you have never installed SSMS before, choose the option "Download SQL Server Management Studio 17.X"
     - Please make sure you are running at minimum version 17.7
     - You can check your version by selecting the Help/About menu in the tool.
 Here is the following screenshot for Version 17.7